1. Take the opportunity and run with it

 5. Make useful art

 Albers believed design has elements of usefulness, planning and organisation.
 Design has to be combined with sensitivity and imagination to become art.
 The Bauhaus ideology of ‘art for everyone’ inspired Albers's artistic career.
 In 1951, she started a collaboration with Knoll textile department that led to a 30-year partnership.
 She designed a range of furnishing fabrics that are still in production.
-Created for Knoll in the 1970s, Eclat is one of her most-copied designs and still looks very contemporary work that she designed for Knoll in 1970s.
+Created for Knoll in the 1970s, Eclat is one of her most-copied designs that still looks very contemporary.

 6. Get your hands dirty